slok/django-chameleon/README.md

 is rendered from the view.
 If all the themes want to extend from the same base.html they could.
 Also they could extend from an individual base.html but this has to be put in the template, for example in the blue one the extend from `/templates/blue/base.html` is: `{% extends 'blue/base.html' %}`

-As we can see all the templates have the same structure. default is in `templates`, blue and red are in `templates/xxxx`, and grend and black are  `templates/themes/xxxx` **but always the same structure of templates**
+As we can see all the templates have the same structure. default is in `templates`, blue and red are in `templates/xxxx`, and green and black are  `templates/themes/xxxx` **but always the same structure of templates**

     Templates